 Safest Countries In The World 2019

 The Global Peace Index is a ranking of the safest countries in the world.
-This report is published annually by the Institute for Economics and Peace.
-The report researches countries to determine which are the safest, while also ranking the most dangerous.
+This report is published annually by the Institute for Economics and Peace, “an independent, non-partisan, non-profit organization dedicated to shifting the world’s focus to peace as a positive, achievable and tangible measure of human wellbeing and progress.”
+The report researches countries to determine which are the safest based on a number of different metrics.

 A total of 163 countries are featured in the report.
 There are 23 different indicators used to determine how safe or how dangerous a country is.
 These factors are broken into these categories: